Visualize historical trends

 Select target indicator

-DeX-Terity is an advanced web-based platform that provides comprehensive insights into regional water quality.
-It enables users to explore detailed watershed and station-level data, visualize historical trends, and assess potential impacts using machine learning-based scenario modeling.
-By integrating multiple data sources and analytical tools, DeX-Terity supports informed decision-making for sustainable water management.
+DeX-Terity is an advanced web-based platform powered by machine learning that provides comprehensive insights into regional water quality.
+Users can view detailed watershed and water monitoring station-level data, visualize historical and future trends, and explore how changes, such as population growth or climate variability, may impact water quality.
+By integrating multiple data sources and analytical tools, DeX-Terity supports better policy, planning, and investment decisions.

 How to use this tool?